urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Are always daemon threads, calling setDaemon(false) on a virtual thread throws a java.lang.IllegalArgumentException Cannot be unmounted when it is executing a synchronized block,
     this behavior is called "pinning"
-  Native code that relies on thread-local storage may not work properly with virtual threads
+  A virtual thread always has the same priority and it is set to Thread.NORM_PRIORITY.
-    because they frequently switch carrier threads Ways to create virtual threads
+    A call to change its priority using the setPriority(int ) method is ignored (no exception is thrown) Native code that relies on thread-local storage may not work properly with virtual threads because they frequently switch carrier threads Ways to create virtual threads